What is benefit in kind?

 Conditions for taxing benefit in kind

-If your employee’s total income, including benefits, is more than €1,905 they must pay tax on their benefits.
+If your employee’s total income, including benefits, is more than €1,905 in a year they must pay tax on their benefits.
 Income from a previous job is not counted towards the €1,905 limit.

 Your employee may have worked for a number of businesses under one parent company.
 If this is the case, their combined income from these jobs is measured against the €1,905 limit.